-Figure 1 shows the production and share of roundwood for Switzerland, 1990-2021.
+Figure 1 shows the production and share of roundwood for Switzerland, 1990-2022.
 In 1990 (storm Vivian) and in 2000 (storm Lothar), storms ravaged Swiss forest.
 In 2000, the winter storm Lothar doubled total harvesting amount due to salvage logging.
 Since 2007, wood harvest is generally decreasing.
-The quantities of exported roundwood were closely correlated with those of production, as on average 30% of roundwood produced was exported.
-The import of roundwood in Switzerland played a marginal role, contributing approximately 8% of total roundwood production.
+The quantities of exported roundwood were closely correlated with those of production, as on average 30 % of roundwood produced was exported.
+The import of roundwood in Switzerland played a marginal role, contributing approximately 8 % of total roundwood production.

-Figure 1: Production, export and import of roundwood; 1990-2021.
+Figure 1: Production, export and import of roundwood; 1990-2022.

-The development of the fraction of the roundwood feedstock originating from domestic harvest for producing HWP from 1990 to 2020 is given in Figure 2.
-For coniferous roundwood the fraction was steady between 90% and 95%.
-For non-coniferous roundwood it was lower; however, between 2009 and 2017 and in 2020 the fraction came close to 90%.
+The development of the fraction of the roundwood feedstock originating from domestic harvest for producing HWP from 1990 to 2022 is given in Figure 2.
+For coniferous roundwood the fraction was steady between 90 % and 95 %.
+For non-coniferous roundwood it was lower.

-Figure 2: Fraction of the feedstock for production of HWP coming from domestic harvest; 1990-2020, specified for coniferous (industrial roundwood coniferous) and non-coniferous (industrial roundwood non coniferous).
+Figure 2: Fraction of the feedstock for production of HWP coming from domestic harvest; 1990-2022, specified for coniferous (industrial roundwood coniferous) and non-coniferous (industrial roundwood non coniferous).
+The outlier in 2007 is due to exceptionally high values for import and export in the FAOSTAT database.